 - 9.3.
 Test fit the nylok nut to the clutch pedal cross shaft bolt to verify the threads assemble correctly. - 9.4.
-Install the MDL supplied clutch pedal, cross-shaft bolt, bushings, and your existing brake pedal.
-Install the wave spring and nylok nut.
+Install the MDL supplied clutch pedal and your existing brake pedal with newly supplied pedal bushings using the supplied cross-shaft bolt and nylok nut.
 Holding the pedal with your hand, use a 15/16" socket to tighten the nylok nut.
 Once the nut bottoms out, tighten up to an additional 1/8 turn.
 The clutch pedal should hang freely and not be loose to the cross shaft. - 9.5.
 Re-attach the brake pedal components per vehicle requirements.